Prehen: Half Hung MacNaghten

 Life at Prehen House continued, and each year on the anniversary of Mary Ann's death, her mother would retire to her room to lament her daughter's fate and would not emerge until the next day.
-She eventually recovered from her grief with the marriage of Mary Ann's brother George to Jane Mahon of Strokestown, Co.
-Roscommon, and this girl became as a second daughter to her.
+She eventually recovered from her grief with the marriage of Mary Ann's brother George to Jane Mahon of Strokestown, County Roscommon, and this girl became as a second daughter to her.
 For 170 years the Knox family lived at Prehen, during which the house and estate were passed down the generations from father to eldest son.

 Baron George Von Scheffler

 On the death of Colonel George Knox in 1910, Prehen passed to his German-born grandson, Baron George Von Scheffler, husband of Baroness Kathryn Von Gahan, who then became Baron Von Scheffler-Knox of Prehen.
 The Baron resided at Prehen only until 1914 when the Great War began, when, as an officer in the Prussian Guard, he was forced to leave Prehen as an enemy of the state.
 Prehen and all its holdings were confiscated by the British Government as enemy property.
 After the war, the estate was liquidated at public auction under the terms of the Trading With The Enemy Amendment Act 1914.